bullfest/kompiler-course/lab4.md

   * a method is overloaded (forbidden in Punkt0)
   * a method argument is shadowed by a local variable declaration (forbidden in Java, and we follow this convention)
+  * a method argument is reassigned (in Scala method parameters are val and although we do not have val in punkt0 we will follow this convention)
   * two method arguments have the same name
   * a class name is used as a symbol (as parent class or type, for instance), but is not declared